KNIME logo

 Examples of clusters formed by DBSCAN

-KNIME Analytics Platform is an intuitive, open source data analytics tool which you can download to can conduct cluster analysis (among many other ML techniques and data analytics tasks) without needing to write code.
+KNIME is an intuitive, open-source data analytics tool that enables users to perform cluster analysis, along with many other machine learning and data analytics tasks, without writing code.

 An example workflow of clustering on simulated clustered data, implementing three clustering algorithms.